Cen Nanqin

 Cen Nanqin (岑南琴; born September 26, 1983) is a Chinese female slalom canoeist who competed at the international level from 2006 to 2018.
 She won a silver medal in the C1 event at the 2011 ICF Canoe Slalom World Championships in Bratislava.

 In 2010 she won the inaugural world cup title in women's C1 discipline and finished the season as the World No. 1.

-At 2014 Asian Games she won a gold medal in the women's slalom C1 event.
+At the 2014 Asian Games she won a gold medal in the women's slalom C1 event.